-A Cease and Desist Letter allows you to formally tell an individual or a business to stop a certain conduct, from harassment to debt collection.
+A Cease and Desist Letter allows you to formally request that an individual or business refrain from engaging in certain conduct.
+This can extend from harassment to debt collection.
 It is a cost-effective way, and usually the first step, in asking the recipient to stop a certain activity or risk legal action.
-A Cease and Desist Letter is a simple way to form a paper trail asserting your rights or demands.
+A Cease and Desist Letter is a simple way to form a paper trail asserting your rights or demands and will be referred to if you commence legal proceedings.

 Use this Cease and Desist Letter if: